Listing View

 your questions answered

-Dental implants are utilised when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
-They are also important in that they underpin and shore up teeth either side of the gap.
+Dental implants are used when tooth loss has caused gaps to appear between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
+They are also important in that they underpin and support teeth either side of the gap.

-Yes, it is possible however you should be aware that it takes more or less four months for the gums to fully repair themselves which involves shrinkage and consequently the implants will need to be adjusted.
+Yes, it is possible however you should be aware that it takes about four months for the gums to fully heal which involves shrinkage and as a result the implants have to be adjusted.

-Yes of course and just as with genuine teeth they have to be correctly cleaned otherwise it can cause plaque and infection as well as gum disease.
+Yes of course and just as with genuine teeth they have to be properly cleaned otherwise it can lead to plaque and infection as well as gum disease.

-It is not any sorer than having a tooth removed which clearly depends upon your pain tolerance and the type/amount of anesthetic utilised.
+It is not any more painfull than having a tooth extracted which clearly depends on your pain tolerance and the type/amount of anesthetic used.

-Normally not because it requires an anesthetist to be there but it may be a chargeable service provided by your dentist.
+Normally not because it requires a specialist to be there but it may be a chargeable option offered by your dentist.

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!